gatneil/demos/doc/virtual-machine-scale-sets-automatic-upgrade.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+## Frequently Asked Questions

+### VM Drive Letters

+For Windows scale sets, after an automatic OS upgrade completes, the data disks may be mapped to different drive letters than before.
+This is because at initial provisioning time, VMs are booted from a virtual DVD drive.
+This virtual DVD drive occupies one drive letter, thereby pushing data disks to later drive letters.
+Since automatic OS upgrade utilizes a reimage, this does not require the virtual DVD drive.
+Since the DVD drive is not present, the earlier drive letter is available, so all data disks will be shifted to the previous drive letter. (*** TODO add script to do remapping ***).

+This behavior does not occur for Linux scale sets.
+On Linux scale sets, please use a custom script extension or similar mechanism to mount the disks after reimage.
+For more information on how to mount the disks, see [this documentation article](https://docs.microsoft.com/azure/virtual-machines/linux/add-disk#connect-to-the-linux-vm-to-mount-the-new-disk).

 ## Next steps
 For more examples on how to use automatic OS upgrades with scale sets, see the [GitHub repo for preview features](https://github.com/Azure/vm-scale-sets/tree/master/preview/upgrade).